 Explore several catering businesses with sites on Wix:

-For more inspiration, you can check out these service business examples to help you get your creative juices flowing.
+For more inspiration, you can check out the best catering websites and service business examples to help you get your creative juices flowing.

 Not sure if this is the right type of business for you?
 Here are some other retail business and service business ideas you might be interested in pursuing and how to get started: